Close

 Babies grow so fast that it all disappears in a quick flash.
 You might want to capture the growth phases of your baby on camera.
 You could get a professional photographer to capture your baby every month and click some nice family pictures to decorate your wall.

-3. Take your Baby Swimming
+3. Take Your Baby Swimming

 Your baby is never too young to swim.
 Sign up for baby swimming lessons.
 It would be an excellent exercise for you, and your baby will take to it like a moth to a flame.
 Swimming lessons are also a great way to meet other mums.

-4. Keep Updating your Baby Journal
+4. Keep Updating Your Baby Journal

-5. Plan a Romantic Date with your Partner
+5. Plan a Romantic Date With Your Partner

-Taking care of your relationship is just as important as looking after your newborn.
-Between changing diapers and sleepless nights, you might miss out on the romance and affection that you once shared as partners or husband and wife.
+Taking care of your relationship is as important as looking after your newborn.
+Between changing diapers and sleepless nights, you might miss out on the romance and affection you once shared as partners or husband and wife.
 Rekindle the lost magic by getting someone to babysit for a few hours and enjoying your time as a couple.

 6. Music Lessons

 Music has a profound impact on babies.
-From the time you start singing them those lullabies to sleep to tuning them to the nursery rhymes, music can be very engaging for babies.
+From the time you start singing those lullabies to sleep to tuning them to nursery rhymes, music can be very engaging for babies.
 Sign up for tiny tot music lessons and get your baby to groove to fun tunes.

 7. Travel

-8. Binge-watch Movies and Favorite TV Shows
+8. Binge-Watch Movies and Favourite TV Shows

-9. Pamper Yourself and give Yourself a Makeover
+9. Pamper Yourself and Give Yourself a Makeover

 10. Prepare Meals